Carnegie Hill Real Estate Market Trends

 What is the median sale price and median price per sq ft in Carnegie Hill?

-The median home sale price in Carnegie Hill as of November was $1.9M, down 9.1% year-over-year.
-A total of 119 assets were sold, representing a 271.9% growth compared to November last year.
-The median price per square foot was $1,316, a -30.3% YoY change.
-In November, the median home sale price in Manhattan was $1M.
+The median home sale price in Carnegie Hill as of December was $2.1M, a -% change year-over-year.
+A total of 40 homes traded, a mere -% difference compared to the same month last year.
+In December, the median price per square foot was $1,208, a -% YoY change.
+The median home sale price in Manhattan was $1.1M.

 Carnegie Hill Median Sale Price